nebtex/menshend/README.md

 - [Chisel](https://github.com/jpillora/chisel), we use a adapted version of chisel for create the secure tunnels (port forward strategy)

-- Kubernetes and swagger, the api and the cli tool is inspired on kubernetes and we wrote it with swagger
+- Kubernetes and swagger, the api and the cli tool are inspired on kubernetes and we wrote the api with swagger

 ## Contribution